khushnawaj/khushnawaj/README.md

 ---

-### ✨ Personal Note
+## ✨ Developer Mindset

-> I enjoy building things that actually ship — clean APIs, thoughtful UI, and systems that don’t break under pressure.
+> I enjoy working on systems that actually go to production — fixing what breaks, improving what works, and learning deeply from real bugs.

 ---

-### 🌐 Let's Connect
+## 🌐 Let’s Connect

 <p align="center">
   <a href="https://www.linkedin.com/in/17-khushnawaj/">